-We will continue to work with businesses and partners to implement safety measures such as floor stickers, signage and queuing systems to allow shopping areas to re-open safely.
+We will continue to work with businesses and partners to implement safety measures such as floor stickers, signage and queuing systems, to allow shopping areas to operate safely.

 What have you put in place to make sure visitors and staff are kept safe?

-We’ve been working closely with our partners and local businesses both in the town centre and at other shopping areas across the town to ensure measures are in place to keep the public safe.
-This includes clear signage and floor markings to remind people to socially distance and regular cleaning regimes, particularly for shared spaces such as benches.
+We’ve been working closely with our partners and local businesses both in the town centre and at other shopping areas, to ensure measures are in place to keep the public safe.
+This includes clear signage and floor markings to remind people to socially distance.
+It also includes regular cleaning regimes, particularly for shared spaces such as benches.

 If I go into the town centre, where can I park?

 All council-run car parks are open.
 Please pay by phone where you can.
 More information about our car parks can be found in the car parks directory.

 Can I get the bus into town?

 We have been working closely with bus companies to make sure safety measures are in place and that customers using buses are following the advice given on buses and bus shelters.
 Social distancing measures are also in place at the bus station.